 - Feathers for honor

 - Hand for success in hand to hand fighting

 26. Native American Literature

-- Sherman Alexie, Donald Fixico, Simon J. Ortiz are the Native American children’s writers.
+- Sherman Alexie, Donald Fixico, Simon J. Ortiz are Native American children’s writers.

-- Velma Wallis, Leslie Marmon Silko, Louise Erdrich are the most famous Native American women writes.
+- Velma Wallis, Leslie Marmon Silko, Louise Erdrich are the most famous Native American women writers.

 27. Native American Artifacts